flag81/my-flyers-app/.github/instructions/my-flyer-app.instructions.md

 Relevant keywords or categories the product belongs to.

 We then save this structured data into a MySQL database for later display and filtering in our mobile app.
+Database schema is located in the folder zbritje-server/schema for each table.

+The language of the App should be in Albanian for all text displayed to the user.

 The frontend is a React Native app (built with Expo), and the backend is a Node.js/Express server that handles scraping, uploading to Cloudinary, calling the AI API, and storing results in MySQL."
     - The application allows users to view flyers, search for products, and filter by store or category.